Cambodian cuisine: Meals and eating etiquette

 In Cambodia, meals are usually freshly prepared three times a day (for breakfast, lunch and dinner), although in rural areas only breakfast and dinner may be eaten.
-Due to a general lack of refrigeration, leftovers are usually eaten the same day or reheated for the next day.
+Due to a general lack of refrigeration, leftovers are usually discarded.
 A typical Cambodian breakfast consists of rice porridge with dried salted fish, rice with dried salted fish and vegetables, baguette with condensed milk or rice/egg noodles with meat and leaf vegetables.
 For lunch and dinner, Cambodians usually eat steamed rice, soup with meat (fish, pork, chicken or beef) and leaf vegetables, fried fish or other meat and fruit.
 In the wet season, Cambodian meals contain considerably more rice, vegetables, starchy root vegetables and tubers, as well as condiments and spices.

 In Cambodian meals just like the rest of Southeast Asia, all dishes are served and eaten simultaneously, as opposed to the European course-based meal format or the Chinese meal with overlapping courses.
 The only exception is if the meal contains French-style dishes, in which case the dishes are served in courses.
 A number of side dishes are usually served alongside the main dishes.
 In addition to that, a variety of condiments, such as chili jam, pickled green chillies, sugar, garlic flakes, fish sauce and soy sauce, are also available.
 While steamed rice and soups are usually served hot, side dishes may be served at room temperature.
 The balance of flavours and satisfaction of individual preferences are achieved by combining the individual dishes and rice.
 For example, a Cambodian meal may consist of a sour soup, a salty fish, fried vegetables and plain rice, which is different from Thai food where sourness, saltiness, sweetness and spiciness are usually contained within a single dish.

 Khmer food is traditionally eaten with hands, but nowadays spoons, forks and chopsticks are also used.
 Knives are rarely used as the majority of Cambodian food is already cut into bite-sized pieces.
 Forks and spoons were introduced by the French and are used for eating rice and/or soup-based dishes, whereas chopsticks were introduced by the Chinese and are used only for eating noodle dishes.